Head Coach & General Manager

 Gary and his wife Michelle live in Madison.
 They have three children: Alex, a senior at UW-Madison and a former Janesville Jet; Maki, a senior at Norwich University; and Kat, a junior at Middlebury College.
 Both of his daughters play college hockey.

-Corey Leivermann is in his first season with the Janesville Jets.
-As the assistant coach, Leivermann focuses on the Jets’ defensemen, defensive zone play, and penalty kill.
+This fall, Corey Leivermann returns for his second season with the Janesville Jets.
+In his coaching role, Leivermann focuses on the Jets’ defensemen, defensive zone play, and penalty kill.
 Leivermann also leads the Jets’ scouting and recruiting efforts.

 Before joining the Jets, Leivermann spent one season with the Jersey Shore Wildcats in the NA3HL as Head Coach/GM.
 After his season ended with Jersey Shore, Leivermann joined the Wichita Falls Wildcats in the NAHL as an assistant coach.
 Previously, Leivermann was the Head Scout of Wichita Falls for the 2014-15 season.